Table of Contents

 Understanding What It Takes to Retire Early

-The general rule of thumb in retirement is to withdraw no more than 4% of your savings in the first year, and then adjust your income for inflation after that.
-But those planning a prolonged retirement may want to err on the cautious side with a slightly smaller withdrawal rate.
+The general guideline for retirement withdrawals is to take no more than 4% of your savings in the first year, then adjust that amount for inflation each year.
+If you're planning for a long retirement, consider a slightly lower withdrawal rate.

 Estimating Your Savings Goal